 11 Network charges are a cost-recovery mechanism charged to consumers and suppliers for the costs incurred by the electricity transmission and distribution networks operators to balance electricity supply and demand whilst maintaining its frequency stable.

-Important Information Unless stated otherwise, any sources and opinions expressed are those of Aviva Investors Global Services Limited (Aviva Investors) as at June 28, 2017.
+Unless stated otherwise, any sources and opinions expressed are those of Aviva Investors Global Services Limited (Aviva Investors) as at 28 June 2017.
 This commentary is not an investment recommendation and should not be viewed as such.
 They should not be viewed as indicating any guarantee of return from an investment managed by Aviva Investors nor as advice of any nature.
 Past performance is not a guide to future returns.
 The value of an investment and any income from it may go down as well as up and the investor may not get back the original amount invested.